MCWEMA/WemaLabs-Base/README.md

   <h1> Hello World </h1>
 </h1>

-Kick off your project with this hello-world boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Kick off your journey with this hello-world page.
+This is a starter you might need to get up and running blazing fast with the many blazing fast smart solutions.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

-## 🚀 Quick connect
+## Quick connect

 1.  **Create a wrapper to your idea.**